bwt-dev/bwt/README.md

 This can be adjusted with `--poll-interval <seconds>`.

-To get *real* real-time updates, you may configure your bitcoind node to send a `POST /sync` request to the bwt http server whenever a new block or a wallet transaction is found, using the `walletnotify` and `blocknotify` options.
+To get *real* real-time updates, you may configure your bitcoind node to send a `POST /sync` request to the bwt http server whenever a new block or wallet transaction is found, using the `walletnotify` and `blocknotify` options.

 Example bitcoind configuration:
 ```